nvidia-holoscan/holohub/applications/imaging_ai_segmentator/README.md

 The input for this application is a folder of DICOM image files from a CT series.
 For testing, CT scan images can be downloaded from [The Cancer Imaging Archive](https://nbia.cancerimagingarchive.net/nbia-search/), subject to [Data Usage Policies and Restrictions](https://www.cancerimagingarchive.net/data-usage-policies-and-restrictions/)

-One such data set, a CT Abdomen series described as `ABD/PANC_3.0_B31f`, is copied and made available [here](https://urm.nvidia.com/artifactory/sw-holoscan-generic/test_data/dicom/TCIA_CT_ABDOMEN/), though access is currently restricted to Nvidia internal use.
+One such data set, a CT Abdomen series described as `ABD/PANC_3.0_B31f`, was used in testing the application.
+Other DICOM CT Abdomen series can be downloaded from TCIA as test inputs, and, of course, users' own DICOM seriese shall equally work.

 **_Note_**:
-Before the test DICOM data is made publicly accessible, please download the DICOM files manually and save them in a folder, preferably named `data/imaging_ai_segmentator/dicom` under the project root, as this folder name is used in the examples in the following steps.
+Please download, or otherwise make available, DICOM files of a CT Abdomen series and save them in a folder, preferably named `data/imaging_ai_segmentator/dicom` under the project root, as this folder name is used in the examples in the following steps.
 Manual download scripts are shown in [`Run the Application in Dev Environment`](#run-the-application-in-dev-environment)

 ### Data Citation